Deltares/hydromt_delwaq/docs/user_guide/EM_functional_description.rst

 •	Separate collection systems discharge to surface waters, while a retention term can be defined that is partly allocated to soils (re-use or distribution of sludge).
 •	Combined collection systems discharge via a WWTP, where the treatment level can be variable.
 •	Combined collection systems feature overflow events (CSOs), during which the treatment is bypassed; CSOs are a fixed fraction or occur if a daily rainfall threshold is exceeded.

+**Pathways: permeable surfaces**

+As discussed above, all pathways related to the soil system are either simulated within D-Emissions (mode 1) or simulated inside the fate and transport model (mode 2).
+In all cases, the emission model has a "permeable surfaces" compartment.
+The underlying "soil" compartment is only used in mode 1, while in mode 2 the soil system is left to the fate and transport model.
+A relevant consideration is that the permeable surfaces compartment in EM can be configured to have a short "residence time".
+It responds rapidly to hydrological events.

 Implementation
 --------------